Table of Contents

 Now follow the three-step guide to perform screenshots recovery on your Mac:

-Step 1.
-Select the location where your valuable photos were lost and click Scan button.
+Select the location where your valuable photos were lost and click the "Search for lost files" button.

 * What Makes EaseUS Data Recovery Wizard for Mac Powerful for Screenshots Recovery: Quick Download and Advanced Scan

 The program will download within a few minutes and start scanning your computer with just one click.
 A quick C drive scan usually takes about 5 minutes, depending on how many gigabytes are used.
 Most home computers can thoroughly scan all your data within 10 hours.
 The number of detected files and the estimated time remaining to complete the scan are displayed at the bottom of the recovery wizard.
 Software descriptions are also available in several different languages.

 The software offers two data recovery modes, Quick Scan and Advanced Scan.
 A quick scan is used to find and recover recently deleted files to determine if a virus has damaged your file system.
 Use "advanced scan" to recover long-lost data.
 It takes about two hours.
 EaseUS Data Recovery Wizard can also recover files from reformatted hard drives.
 It includes data stored on SD cards, memory cards, USB flash drives, pen drives, solid-state drives, and hard drives.
 The free trial version offers up to 2GB of data recovery.